hubmapconsortium/ingest-validation-tools/docs/maldiims/README.md

 | required | `True` |

 ### `acquisition_instrument_model`
-(version) Manufacturers of an acquisition instrument may offer various versions (models) of that instrument with different features or sensitivities.
-Differences in features of sensitivities may be relevant to processing or interpretation of the data.
+Manufacturers of an acquisition instrument may offer various versions (models) of that instrument with different features or sensitivities.
+Differences in features or sensitivities may be relevant to processing or interpretation of the data.

 | constraint | value |
 | --- | --- |